tum-gis/iot-frost-ecosystem/FROST-Server/FROST.md

 # FROST-Server
 Due to the complete support of the OGC SensorThings API and Open Source in nature, we prefer to install and work with the FROST Server.
-The FROST Server extends PostgreSQL Database for supporting SensorThings API Data Model and allows inserting and querying data using HTTP operations (POST, GET, PATCH, and DELETE).
-The FROST-Server also supports MQTT protocol, which is an asynchronous communication protocol.
-It allows users to subscribe to real-time datastreams.
+The FROST Server uses a PostgreSQL Database to implement the SensorThings API Data Model and allows inserting and querying data using HTTP operations (POST, GET, PATCH, and DELETE).
+The FROST-Server also supports the MQTT protocol, which is an asynchronous (publish/subscribe) communication protocol.
+It allows users to subscribe to datastreams they are interested in.
+Applications then get notified whenever new observations become available.

 ![SensorThings API UML Model](../doc/images/FROST.png)

 ## Installation
-The FROST-Server can be easily installed using Docker containers by using the below-mentioned steps.
+The FROST-Server can easily be installed using Docker containers by using the below-mentioned steps.
 For more details about the installation steps, please visit https://github.com/FraunhoferIOSB/FROST-Server

 **Step 1: Prepare docker-compose.yaml file**